Pillangocska/LegalTextDecoder/README.md

 ### Docker Instructions

 This project is containerized using Docker.
 Follow the instructions below to build and run the solution.
-[Adjust the commands that show how do build your container and run it with log output.]

 #### Build